hypothesis/onboarding/docs/setting_up_your_development_environment.md

 ### Via

-[Via](https://github.com/hypothesis/viahtml) is a proxy that injects the client into arbitrary PDFs.
+[Via](https://github.com/hypothesis/via) is a proxy that injects the Hypothesis client into PDFs so users can annotate them.
 To install and run it:

 ```terminal
 git clone https://github.com/hypothesis/via.git